-The Texas Advancement Analytics Symposium invites you to consider this emerging landscape with both its benefits and potential challenges and to submit paper proposals in response to the above stated theme.
-Proposals are due no later than Friday, January 21st, 2022.
-Accepted submissions will be presented at the virtual symposium in June of 2022 with final papers published in the Journal of Advancement Analytics (JAA), Volume 3.
+The Texas Advancement Analytics Symposium invites you to consider these questions and to submit paper proposals in response to the above stated theme.
+Proposals are due no later than Friday, March 31st, 2023.
+Accepted submissions will be presented at the virtual symposium in August of 2023 with final papers published in the Journal of Advancement Analytics (JAA), Volume IV.
 We welcome proposals that address both theoretical and practical applications of analytics in advancement, including case studies.

 Proposals should be submitted as a .DOCX file.
 They should contain:

 - An abstract between 250-500 words in length

 - A paper outline 1-2 pages in length